 We all have to start somewhere with technique but far too often we see beginning pickleball players making this #1 critical mistake when they first start playing.

 When first starting to learn to play and to learn the dink, many players naturally assume what we refer to as the 180 degree angle with the area and paddle.
-The visual of what this position looks like will be made clear in the video.

 The 180 degree position is certainly one that comes naturally to most people but unfortunately it has some major technical flaws that lead to more pop ups which opens you up to more attacks from your opponent than necessary.